PeterStAndrews/PeterStandrews.github.io/_projects/1_project.md

 </div>

-The 2-clique cover does not capture the experimental results very well, especially in the region above the phase transition $0.1<\phi<0.9$.
+The 2-clique cover does not capture the experimental results very well.
 Allowing larger cliques into the cover yields a better model of the empirical network, but it still isn't 100% capturing the connectivity of the empirical network.
-We can examine what cliques we included into the cover.
+We will investigate the role that clique covers play in future posts!

 ```python